Ultralight dark matter searches at the sub-Hz frontier with atom multigradiometry

 It is convenient to introduce the dimensionless ratios $s$ and $q$,

-which will appear as the vertical e-folding rate to horizontal wave number for S-waves and as the vertical e-folding rate to horizontal wave number for P-waves, respectively.
+which will appear as the vertical e-folding rate to the horizontal wave number for S-waves and as the vertical e-folding rate to the horizontal wave number for P-waves, respectively.
 Equation~\eqref{eq:cubic} encodes the relation

 which we make extensive use of in the manipulations below.

 Finally, the definition of our coordinate system is shown in Fig.~\ref{fig: GGN}.
 It is convenient to express all vectors in cylindrical coordinates,